rafaeltorok/WebApps/gpulist/README.md

       cd ./gpulist/alternate-client && npm run build && cp -r ./dist ../server
       ```

-    * Then start the server in production mode
+    * Start the server in production mode
       ```
       npm run start
       ```

-    * The frontend will be accessible on the same address as the server http://localhost:3001
+    * The frontend will be accessible on the same address as the backend server http://localhost:3001

 ## Navigating the UI